-- CAM-FV uses a Lagrangian ('floating') vertical coordinate ξ. - ξ is retained ksplit dynamics time-steps Δt{dyn} . - Hereafter the prognostic variables are remapped to the Eulerian vertical grid η (the vertical remapping is performed using an energy conserving method, see Lin 2004). - ksplit is set in namelist:
+- CAM-FV uses a Lagrangian ('floating') vertical coordinate ξ . - ξ is retained ksplit dynamics time-steps Δt{dyn} . - Hereafter the prognostic variables are remapped to the Eulerian vertical grid η (the vertical remapping is performed using a mass and energy conserving method, see Lin 2004). - ksplit is set in namelist: